Data quality statement: News media in Australia series

 The RCMG and MCD are interactive databases which provide for searching on various parameters.

-Consistent with the requirements specified in the Radiocommunications Act, the Register of Radiocommunications Licences (the RRL), contains information on applicable licence types, including particulars of individual licences, such as contact details, expiry and issue date.
+Consistent with the requirements specified in the Radiocommunications Act, the Register of Radiocommunications Licences (RRL), contains information on applicable licence types, including particulars of individual licences, such as contact details, expiry and issue date.

 The RRL can also be used to search for licences based on this information, including by licence type, licensee, the location of sites and frequencies.